 Then sing the same songs while plucking along open strings.
-Encourage the child to invent it’s own songs.
-Practise the pizzicato with whole arm (circles!) as it improves the sound.
+Encourage the child to invent its own songs.
+Practice the pizzicato with whole arm (circles!) as it improves the sound.

-Teacher can put sticker on the finger board, so child knows where the right thumb goes while plucking the string).
+The teacher can put a sticker on the fingerboard, so the child knows where the right thumb goes while plucking the string).

 Introduce harmonics: play every song with harmonics. (especially ‘Ants’)